ivanceras/sauron/examples/progressive-rendering/README.md

 Open [http://localhost:3030](http://localhost:3030)

 ## What's going on?
+In [`server/src/main.rs`](https://github.com/ivanceras/sauron/blob/master/examples/progressive-rendering/server/src/main.rs), we use `warp` for our server.

-in `server/src/main.rs`, url is routed into 5 main paths
+The url is routed into 5 main paths:
 - root
     - ie: `http://localhost:3030/`
     - This serves the index page.